avantifellows/plio-frontend/docs/ERROR-MONITORING.md

 If you're setting up Plio for staging or production, you may also wish to capture errors faced by users in real-time.
 For that purpose, Plio uses [Sentry.io](https://sentry.io/) for real-time error monitoring and reporting.

 ### Pre-requisites
-1. Create an account at Sentry
+1. Create an account at Sentry.
-2. Set up your organization
+2. Set up your organization.
 3. Create a new VueJS project.
+Name it `plio-frontend`.

 ### Enable error logging